-We meet online Sunday morning at 10:00 AM for an hour of worship.
-You can join in via Zoom, or view our livestream on either Facebook or YouTube.
+We meet in person on Sunday mornings at 10:00 AM for an hour of worship.
+You can also view our livestream on either Facebook or YouTube.
 Past services are available as well on either Facebook and YouTube.

 To view our livestream on Facebook, visit our Facebook page.
 At 10 am on Sundays, our worship service will be live.

-Everyone is welcome and both adults and children come to the service.
-Early in the service, there is a children’s message and this year children will go on to other computer devices to participate in Sunday Adventures.
-(Anyone in need of supportive devices should contact the church office.)
-Having the children with us even just at the beginning of our online service adds to our multigenerational spirit.
-The children learn to be part of church.
+Everyone is welcome and both adults & children come to the service.
+Early in the service, there is a children’s message called Time for All Ages.
+Afterwards, the children go upstairs to participate in Sunday Adventures.
+Having the children with even just at the beginning of our online service adds to our multi-generational spirit.
+The children learn to be part of the church.
 In return, the older members clearly love getting to know the children.

 Our formal service includes joys and concerns, a sermon, hymns, and prayers.
 Our worship is influenced by the Western Christian tradition but is always open to and draws inspiration from other viewpoints.
 Our goal in worshiping together is to seek understanding and strength, to find comfort and hope, and to motivate action in service to others.
-After the hour of worship together, we usually gather in Cushing Hall for fellowship and food.
-Starting September 20th we will be trying random break-out groups online to replicate coffee hour so people can “catch up” with each other and react to the thoughts the service has stimulated.
+After the hour of worship together, we gather in Cushing Hall for fellowship and food.

 Our Church School